openalea-incubator/adel/README.rst

 to simulate the 3D architectural development of the shoot of gramineaous plant.

 Content
 ========

-The package hosts generic data structure and simulation tools for gramineaous plants(Fournier & Pradal, unpublished), the Adel-Maize (Fournier & Andrieu, 1998), Adel-Wheat (Fournier et al. 2003) models, together with the wheat parameterisation model of Abichou et al. (2013) and the plastic leaf model of Fournier & Pradal (2012)
+The package hosts generic data structure and simulation tools for gramineaous plants(Fournier & Pradal, unpublished), the Adel-Maize (Fournier & Andrieu, 1998), Adel-Wheat (Fournier et al. 2003) models, together with the wheat parameterization model of Abichou et al. (2013) and the plastic leaf model of Fournier & Pradal (2012)

 Installation